Juniper/nita/docs/certificates.md

 There will be a ``certs`` directory under that (probably also linked to from ``/etc/ssl/certs``).

-After breaking the certificates down into their own individual files as described above, copy the files over to the appropriate directories:
+After breaking the certificates down into their own individual files as described above, copy the files over to the appropriate directories.
+For Ubuntu, it is:

 ```
 $ sudo cp -v Zscaler[0-2].pem /usr/local/share/ca-certificates